skiffos/SkiffOS/README.md

  - On first boot, the system will build the **core** container image.
  - The correct base image for the architecture is selected.
  - The default image contains Ubuntu and systemd.
- - SSH connections to the **core** user are dropped into the Docker container
+ - SSH connections to the **core** user are dropped into the Docker container.
+ - SSH connections are limited to public keys only (on default).
+ - Unlimited containers, users, or images can be specified in YAML config.

 This allows virtually any workflow to be migrated to Skiff.
 The config file structure is flexible, and allows for any number of containers, users, and images to be defined and built.

+Any existing GNU/Linux system with compatibility with the running kernel version can be loaded as a Docker image with the `docker import` command.

 To enable, add the `skiff/core` package to your `SKIFF_CONFIG` comma-separated list.